Follow us being our best self on the Class Dojo Platform

 Geography

-At Thurgoland our aim is to inspire children to have a curiosity and fascination about the world’ beyond of immediate locality as well as equipping them ‘with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.’
+At Thurgoland our aim is to inspire children’s love of learning about the world around them.
+We aim to promote a ‘curiosity and fascination about the world’ beyond that of the children’s immediate locality as well as equipping them ‘with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.’
+Our curriculum is designed to nurture a love of the world and foster a respect for the environment with knowledge about climate and sustainability.

-As a Church of England School every aspect of the school’s work is underpinned by Christian values.
-Geography is seen as a key subject in providing opportunities to explore customs, practices and belief systems of other countries and cultures.
-Wherever possible we link our R.E. curriculum to other subjects.
+As a Church of England School, every aspect of the school’s work is underpinned by Christian values.
+Geography is seen as a key subject in providing opportunities for children to explore and respect customs, practices and belief systems of other countries and cultures.
+Wherever possible, we link our R.E. curriculum to other subjects.

 Intent